5 Star-studded Activities for Advanced ESL Students

 - Be sure to stress that each student must speak in the skit/news show.
 Some students will have larger parts than others, but make sure that students take turns filming so that they don’t end up behind the camera instead of in front of it.

 - Encourage students to write a script that suggests their lines, rather than attempting to memorize exact lines.
-This will not only allow them to practice spontaneous oral production but also removes the tedious task of memorization which, while useful, is not the goal of this exercise.
+This will not only allow them to practice spontaneous oral production but also removes the tedious task of memorization which is not the goal of this exercise.

-- Consider giving students’ skits a time frame, for example 5-10 minutes.
+- Consider giving students’ skits a time frame, for example five to ten minutes.

 3. Murder Mystery Party